ssebs/MiniMacroPad/README.md

 # MiniMacroPad

 Keyboard firmware and driver for my macropad.
-Using a Arduino Pro Micro
+Using a Arduino Pro Micro or teensy lc

 ## Firmware / arduino stuff
 See `MiniMacroPad.ino` for more details, but basically you click a button and it sends a serial number of what button you pressed